Keep an eye on China's grain production

 It is not a comfortable combination, and it could well get worse if the weather compounds man’s self-created problems.

-3 thoughts on “Keep an eye on China's grain production”
+3 responses to “Keep an eye on China's grain production”

 btw I’d be interested to read any news you find on the Common Agri Policy (CAP).
 Apparently, if CAP was scrapped it’d be of enormous help to the world’s poorest nations and may even help solve their problems.